junca8/home-one/README.md

 Connecting Raspberry Pi devices to your Home One portal.

 ## Setup
-This module can then be installed with npm:
+This module can be installed with npm:

 npm install home-one